-A mainstay in British pop culture, Punch and Judy has found themselves in various works.
+A mainstay in British pop culture, Punch and Judy have found themselves in various works.
 In other countries these characters exist too in the puppet tradition, but under a different name.

 Film - Live-Action

 - In the opening of The Muppet Christmas Carol, Scrooge passes by a Punch and Judy show.
 One of the lines in his theme is sung by the crocodile puppet before Mr. Punch hits him with his stick.

 - Tony Hancock co-wrote and appeared in a film called The Punch and Judy Man which features a Punch and Judy performer whose troubled relationship with his wife reflects the relationship between Punch and Judy.

 - The Santa Clause: What's unusual here is that they don't beat each other up; instead, they just talk to each other and play nice.
 They are also most likely Living Toys, as they seem to be busy before Scott Calvin enters the room, and react to him dropping his pants.

 - Harpo Marx manages to get himself in a Punch and Judy show in Monkey Business.